JaylyDev/ScriptAPI/docs/MinecraftApi/@minecraft/server-net/enable-server-net.md

 │       └───resource_packs
 └───world_templates
 ```

+3. In the `permissions.json` file located in `config/<pack_id>/permissions.json` or `config/default/permissions.json`, enable `@minecraft/server-net` module by adding `"@minecraft/server-net"` in the `allowed_modules` key.

-> Modify files in default folder allows every GameTest add-ons have access to mojang-net module.
+> Modify files in default folder allows every add-ons with server-net module enabled in dependencies have access to @minecraft/server-net module.
 >
-> It is recommended to assign appropriate permissons for each GameTest behavior pack.
+> It is recommended to assign appropriate permissons for each script behavior pack.

-In the `permissions.json` file, enable mojang-net module by adding `"mojang-net"` in the `allowed_modules` key:

 ```json
 {